This post may contain affiliate links.

 cucumbers, ginger, oil, honey, garlic, red pepper flakes, green onions, and cilantro set on a table

-Step 1: smash the cucumbers
+Step 1: Smash the cucumbers

-You can use a mallet, rolling pin, or the heel of your hand.
-I prefer to use the heel of my hand, because I have more control over the process that way.
-Cut smashed cucumbers into 1-inch chunks.
+You can use a mallet, rolling pin, side of a Chefs knife, or the heel of your hand.
+I prefer to use the heel of my hand and some body weight to smash the cucumbers.
+This method offers more control, and you smash the cucumber without bruising it.

 step-by-step photos showing how to crush cucumbers

-Step 2: salt the cucumbers
+Step 2: Salt the cucumbers

 Place cucumber chunks in a colander set over a bowl.
 Toss with salt and let set 20 minutes.
 Salting the cucumber chunks and letting them sit will extract excess water.
 This method ensures a flavorful salad, one that isn’t watered down.